-Before the FAQ, we’d like to remind applicants that they can refer to our Application Information Bulletin for answers to many of these questions.
-The program bulletin is published annually, and we highly recommend that all applications familiarize themselves with all of the terms, conditions, benefits, and obligations that are a part of accepting the scholarship program.
+Before the FAQ, we’d like to remind applicants that they can refer to our Application & Program Guidance (APG) for answers to many questions you may have.
+The APG is published annually, and we highly recommend that all applicants familiarize themselves with all of the terms, conditions, benefits, and obligations that are a part of accepting the scholarship program.

 Q: I am going to cosmotology school.
 Do I qualify for funding?

 A: Unfortunately, not at this time.
 The disciplines we can provide funding for are Federally-mandated.
 A complete list of eligible disciplines can be found here.

 A: NHHSP Scholars are paid a monthly stipend while they are in school.
 The amount varies between cohort years due to Federal mandate, but generally the amounts do not vary by much.
 The 2011 cohort year recieved $1289 a month.